jp9516/etterby/_services/digital-analytics-tagging.md

 position: 2
 tagline: "Instrumentation, consent, and GA4 tracking that marketing and product can trust."
 summary: "Stabilise Google Analytics, GTM, and consent journeys so every campaign and funnel report is decision-ready."
-description: "Grounded in James Pearson's work modernising Vita Mojo's restaurant analytics and advising PE-backed retail brands."
+description: "Grounded in founder-led work modernising Vita Mojo's restaurant analytics and advising PE-backed retail brands."
 focus:
   - GA4 & GTM
   - Consent Governance
   - Event Design
 ---

-**Where we start**
+**Where each engagement starts**
 - Audit GA4 properties, GTM containers, and consent flows against regulatory and commercial requirements
 - Map high-value journeys across web, app, and kiosk to align event naming and parameters with revenue goals
 - Prioritise fixes and net-new instrumentation with an agreed backlog, owners, and implementation plan